jameslee-m/hve-agent-with-mcp/docs/plan.md

 - The chatbot should be a generic chat assistant with good logging
 - It's knowledge of external tools is determined by what's contained in the MCP server
 - Do not list specific tools in the system message directly
-- It will need to connect to the MCP server running in a separate process
 - It will select which tool to use depending on the user queries

 ### Python